-(e) Pay the Stage One Contribution 5 to the County Council within 48 months of the falling due date of the Stage One Secondary Contribution 1 or on or before 1 March 2030 whichever is the earlier date.
+Pay the Stage One Secondary Contribution 5 to the County Council within 48 months of the falling due date of the Stage One Secondary Contribution 1 or on or before 1 March 2030 whichever is the earlier date.

-(f) Pay the Stage One Contribution 6 to the County Council within 60 months of the falling due date of the Stage One Secondary Contribution 1 or on or before 1 March 2031 whichever is the earlier date.
+Pay the Stage One Secondary Contribution 6 to the County Council within 60 months of the falling due date of the Stage One Secondary Contribution 1 or on or before 1 March 2031 whichever is the earlier date.

-The Owners shall not Occupy or cause or permit Occupation of more than 1000 Dwellings unless and until the Stage One Secondary Contribution 1 has been paid.
+The Owners shall not Occupy or cause or permit Occupation of more than 2650 Dwellings unless and until the Stage One Secondary Contribution 1 has been paid.